HomeMy WebLinkAboutTransmittal - 1/25/2023ERIN MENDENHALL

 Use of funds: Operating costs and payroll.

 Local restaurant in Salt Lake City.
-One of the first restaurants to close due to COVID-19 trying to keep doors open on their start up business that opened as the pandemic hit.
+One of the first restaurants to close due to COVID-19 trying to keep doors open on their startup business that opened as the pandemic hit.

 Type of Business: Restaurant